Last updated on 8/6/25.

 What are you trying to achieve with your blog posts?
 Your strategy and goals will inherently dictate your approach, so be sure you know what the end objectives are so you can tailor your posts to help you achieve them.
 Establishing your goals will also help you track results to see if your efforts are successful or not.

-This isn’t a necessary step, but it helps with the branding of your blog and establishing it as its own force within your bank of resources.
+While optional, this step significantly enhances your blog’s branding and establishes it as its own force within your bank of resources.
 If you want your blog to live in its own place on your site, then it should also have its own name.
 This can be something like yourcompanyname.com/blog or blog.yourcompanyname.com.
 Or, it can be something totally different.
 Create it as a subdomain to your existing site or create a new domain, depending on what you’re already working with.

 When establishing your blog’s strategy and goals, think also about the various areas within your industry that you’ll want to touch on.
-They could be broad like sales and marketing, or they can be specific to your company, like product updates and how-tos.
+They could be broad, like sales and marketing, or they could be specific to your company, like product updates and how-tos.
 Consider your industry when choosing your categories, as well as what makes sense for your audience.

 #7: Write!